dd32/td-gh-ex/readme.txt

 ----------------------------------------------------
 == Changelog ==

+Version 2.4.2
+ * Fixed the bugs on excerpt lenght
+ * Fixed the minor css bugs
+ * Tested on WordPress v4.6 and updated .pot file

 Version 2.4.1
  * Fixed the Highlighted section slider in responsive
  * Fixed the minor bugs in homepage sidebar